bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 Welcome to the third module in our second course in JavaScript.
 In this module, you&apos;ll create some scripts that are useful and that you can put on actual webpages.
-Plus they&apos;ll build your skills and you&apos;ll get better at working with JavaScript and **jQuery**, they provide a lot of practice.
+Plus they&apos;ll build your skills and you&apos;ll get better at working with JavaScript and <b>jQuery</b>, they provide a lot of practice.
 Let&apos;s dive in and start working on these scripts.
 I think you&apos;re going to get a lot out of them and I look forward to going through them with you.